Hixie/isd/servers/src/systems-server/README.md

 This feature supports the following command:

  * `analyze`: No fields.
-Returns the time of the analysis (int64), followed by an approximation of the total quantity of material in the pile (double), followed by a string (see below), followed by a list of pairs of material IDs (int64) and quantities (int64, though negative numbers indicate a server error) giving the known ores and how much of each there is.
-(The difference between the sum of these quantities and the given total quantity is the number of unknown ores.)
-These numbers are quantities, not masses.
+Returns the time of the analysis (int64), followed by an approximation of the total mass of material in the pile (double), followed by a string (see below), followed by a list of pairs of material IDs (int64) and masses (double) giving the known ores and how much of each there is.
+(The difference between the sum of these masses and the given total mass is the number of unknown ores.)

 The string provided in the analysis is one of the following: